srikanthkakumanu/micro-services/README.md

 ## Building Micro-service Jars & Docker Images

-To build Jars for micro services and building docker images, you can use the following script.
+To build Jars for micro services and building docker images (uses Docker bake), you can use the following script. *docker-bake.hcl* contains all the microservice declarations.

 Note: You comment the unwanted micro service in this script to omit them from the execution.